Landlord and Tenant Act 1954: Amendments

 A consultation draft for a revised form of section 25 notice was issued in January 2004.
-This required a landlord to set out the terms proposed for the new lease: without the inclusion of proposed terms the notice would not be valid.
+This required a landlord to set out the terms proposed for the new lease: without the inclusion of proposed terms, the notice would not be valid.
 Lawyer Malcolm Dowden commented that landlords who simply wanted a section 25 notice "to contain a wish list of terms" would need to beware, arguing that a 2003 court ruling in Mount Cook v Rosen, which addressed the meaning of the term "proposal" as used in the Leasehold Reform, Housing and Urban Development Act 1993, was likely to be applied in Landlord and Tenant Act cases.
 This would require "proposed terms" to be read as "realistic" terms or terms based on expert valuation advice.

 Reform

 In December 2024, the Law Commission published an initial consultation on reforming Part 2 of the Act.
 The consultation was open from 19 November 2024 to 19 February 2025 and received more than 160 responses.
-The Commission provisionally concluded that the current model should be retained but that the six-month threshold should be increased.
+The Commission provisionally concluded that the existing model should be retained but that the six-month threshold should be increased.

+Subsequent developments

+Sections 45 and 68(1) of, and schedule 7 to, the act were repealed by section 1 of, and part XI of the schedule to, the Statute Law (Repeals) Act 1974, which came into force on 27 June 1974.